 Want a nursery that’s one-of-a-kind?

-Take a risk with a darker color feature wall to contrast with lighter nursery furniture, like the dark blue wall above.
+Take a risk with a darker color feature wall to contrast with lighter nursery furniture, like the dark purple wall above.

 4. Cheap baby nursery ideas

 After a more affordable nursery design?